Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

-Figure \ref{fig:syntax} gives the (parameterized) syntax of kinds, types, and terms.
+Figure \ref{fig:syntax} gives the (parameterized) syntax of kinds, types, and terms for the core language.
 Most of the structure should be familiar from standard effect systems and Systems F and F$\omega$ (with multiple kinds, as in the original polymorphic effect calculus~\cite{lucassen88}), plus standard while loops and conditionals with effects sequenced as in Section \ref{sec:bg}.
 We focus on the differences.
-One small matter important to the soundness proof: for any value $v$, the effect of $v$ is the identity effect $I$.
+Syntactic effects are elements of $S_{Q(\mathsf{Values})}$ --- the syntactic effect quantale expressions over $Q(\mathsf{Values})$, the indexed effect quantale over syntactic values.
+This provides for value-dependent effects and effect variables, further elaborated shortly.
+The standard term syntax is extended by the syntactic language parameters, specifically extending types by the type constructors $T$ and terms by primitives $p\in P$.
+One small matter important to the soundness proof: for any value $v$, the effect of $v$ is the unit effect $I$.

-Before digging into the details of the typing relation, it is worth recalling briefly the role of parametric effect polymorphism and value-dependent types in our system.
-Value-dependent types are used as a way to specify elements of the effect quantale that depend on program values.
-They are also used in conjunction with singleton types to support rich data types: for example, they are used to associate a reference type with the lock guarding access to that heap cell.

-Effect polymorphism is an essential aspect of code reuse in static effect systems~\cite{lucassen88,talpin1992polymorphic,rytz12,ecoop13}.
-It permits writing functions whose effects depend on the effect of higher-order arguments.
-For example, consider the atomicity of fully applying the annotated term

-The atomicity of a full application of term $\mathcal{T}$ (i.e., application to a choice of effect and appropriately typed function term) depends on the (latent) atomicity of $f$.
-For the moment, assume we track only atomicities (not lock ownership).
-The type of $\mathcal{T}$ is

-If $f1$ performs only local computation, its latent effect can have static atomicity $B$, making the atomicity of $\mathcal{T}~\ell~[B]\;f1$ atomic ($A$).
-If $f2$ acquires \emph{and releases} locks, its static effect must be $\top$ (valid but non-atomic), making the atomicity of $\mathcal{T}~\ell~[\top]\;f2$ also valid but non-atomic.

-The importance of these features to concrete effect systems from the literature motivates their presence in our generic system, and motivates several subtleties.

 \paragraph{Runtime Typing} Figure \ref{fig:syntax} gives the runtime type system of a syntactic soundness proof with state.
 Recall that this permits values ``made valid'' at runtime (like newly allocated heap locations) to be well-typed.
 These typing judgments assume a type context $\Gamma$ containing value and type variable bindings, as well as a $\Sigma\in\mathsf{StateEnv}$ used for typing primitives.
 To type check source programs, $\delta$ would be used as the choice of $\mathsf{StateEnv}$.